-The masses, merchants and laborers, are the appetitive/id.
-They have a free market, always seek to satisfy their personal desires, and want as much freedom as possible.
+Id (appetitive): The masses, merchants and laborers — They have a free market, always seek to satisfy their personal desires, and want as much freedom as possible.

-The Military is the spirited/superego, and seeks to maintain order and the rule of law.
+Superego (and spirited): The Military — seeks to maintain order and the rule of law.

-The government, which in Plato's ideal republic would be a group of philosopher-kings who aren't allowed to own any wealth, are the rational/ego.
-They command the other two groups and maintain balance between the masses' wish for freedom and the military's wish for order.
+Ego (and rational): The government, which in Plato's ideal republic would be a group of philosopher-kings who aren't allowed to own any wealth — They command the other two groups and maintain balance between the masses' wish for freedom and the military's wish for order.

 The command of the Army of Northern Virginia, at least through Chancellorsville:

-Robert E. Lee: overall commander, principled but basically realistic, provided balance between Jackson and Longstreet.
-(Ego)
+Ego: Robert E. Lee — overall commander, principled but basically realistic, provided balance between Jackson and Longstreet.

-Thomas J. "Stonewall" Jackson: imaginative, risk-taking, bold, passionate.
-(Id)
+Id: Thomas J. "Stonewall" Jackson — imaginative, risk-taking, bold, passionate.

-James Longstreet: highly principled, the voice of logic and reason.
-(Superego)
+Superego: James Longstreet — highly principled, the voice of logic and reason.

 The command of the Alamo during its infamous 13-day siege:

-David Crockett: well-spoken, noble, larger-than-life, and admired by both men, provided a counterbalance between the two.
-(Ego)
+Ego: David Crockett — well-spoken, noble, larger-than-life, and admired by both men, provided a counterbalance between the two.

-Jim Bowie: hot-blooded, brash, impulsive, and an alcoholic, but otherwise a respectable leader.
-(Id)
+Id: Jim Bowie — hot-blooded, brash, impulsive, and an alcoholic, but otherwise a respectable leader.

-William Travis: smart, rational, heroic, and educated; inexperienced, but gradually respected by his men over time.
-(Superego)
+Superego: William Travis — smart, rational, heroic, and educated; inexperienced, but gradually respected by his men over time.

-Josef Stalin: Like Spock, cold and calculating, noted for personal discipline (paranoid personal discipline, but discipline).
-(Superego).
+Superego: Josef Stalin — Like Spock, cold and calculating, noted for personal discipline (paranoid personal discipline, but discipline).

-Franklin D. Roosevelt: Like Kirk, eternally mediating between the two, knowing full well the risks of falling in either direction (fall to Winston, start World War III against Joe.
+Ego: Franklin D. Roosevelt — Like Kirk, eternally mediating between the two, knowing full well the risks of falling in either direction (fall to Winston, start World War III against Joe.
 Fall to Joe, lose Eurasia).
-(Ego)

 On the other hand, the Axis Powers provide a fine example of a dysfunctional, even neurotic, relationship:

-Fascist Italy: Provides the template for the Fascist form of government yet they are not as warmongering as Hitler or the Japanese, a little more rational with rejecting Hitler's genocidal methods and the Japanese ideal of Honour, but had a poor performance in the war, which forced them to ally with the Allies at the last minute (a weakened Ego)
+Ego (weakened): Fascist Italy — Provides the template for the Fascist form of government yet they are not as warmongering as Hitler or the Japanese, a little more rational with rejecting Hitler's genocidal methods and the Japanese ideal of Honour, but had a poor performance in the war, which forced them to ally with the Allies at the last minute.

 The leaders in Paris1919 were also dysfunctional, but not as much:

-Georges Clemenceau: Ambitious, feisty, and more than a little bit vindictive.
+Id: Georges Clemenceau — Ambitious, feisty, and more than a little bit vindictive.
 This last bit gave him an intense and personal desire to see Germany pay.
-(Id)

-Woodrow Wilson: Emphatically moral to the point of being puritanical, as well as being very cold and logical (he was not only a college professor, but he was part of the movement that tried to make political science as much like a science as possible).
+Superego: Woodrow Wilson — Emphatically moral to the point of being puritanical, as well as being very cold and logical (he was not only a college professor, but he was part of the movement that tried to make political science as much like a science as possible).
 He insisted that the world comply with his moral conception of order, and didn't think much of anyone who disagreed.
-(Superego)

 It didn't help that Lloyd George was simultaneously playing the Ego to the British Empire delegation, most especially Billy Hughes (bombastic, vindictive Australian PM in bed with Clemenceau; Id) and Robert Borden (Canadian PM, logical, a stickler for protocol, and in an uneasy alliance with Wilson; superego).
 Within that, Borden himself was playing Ego to Wilson's Superego and the collective Id of the British Dominions (led by Hughes but also including New Zealand's William Massey and South Africa's Defence Minister Jan Smuts) over the issue of League of Nations Mandates (Australia and New Zealand wanted German Pacific colonies and South Africa wanted Namibia; meanwhile Wilson was skeptical of this, seeing it as a crass land grab not in keeping with the true meaning of the mandate; at the same time Borden was vaguely in agreement with Wilson but was convinced that it would be more efficient if Canada administered Britain's colonies in the Americas as territories or perhaps even provinces).

-The judiciary: Guilty or not guilty?
-The judiciary also has to judge if a law is constitutional (Superego)
+Superego: The judiciary — Guilty or not guilty?
+The judiciary also has to judge if a law is constitutional

-The executive is the primary decision maker, they have to balance ideals and strategic objectives with the situation at hand, and they have to fulfill the desires of the legislature while still being under the criticizing eyes of the judiciary
+Ego: The executive — the primary decision maker, they have to balance ideals and strategic objectives with the situation at hand, and they have to fulfill the desires of the legislature while still being under the criticizing eyes of the judiciary

-The Times They Are a-Changin: Superego (mostly serious, moralistic social commentary songs)
+Superego: The Times They Are a-Changin — mostly serious, moralistic social commentary songs

-Another Side of Bob Dylan: Id (more lighthearted, mostly personal songs about relationships)
+Id: Another Side of Bob Dylan — more lighthearted, mostly personal songs about relationships

-The three members of Rush: Neil Peart is the Superego, Geddy Lee is the Ego, and Alex Lifeson is the Id.
+The three members of Rush: Neil Peart (Superego), Geddy Lee (Ego), and Alex Lifeson (Id).
 Geddy also displays some Id tendencies but is overall more of an Ego than Alex.

 The three leading computer operating systems, at least until the advent of Google OS:

-Windows is somewhat convenient, but also pretty open (Ego).
+Ego: Windows is somewhat convenient, but also pretty open.